marcusburghardt/ansible-role-openscap/README.md

     - marcusburghardt.ansible_role_openscap

 Considering the inventory file is in the same folder and is called "hosts_openscap".
-OBS.: You can also find a sample in "files", named "sample_hosts_openscap".
+OBS.: You can also find a sample in "files/Ansible_Samples", named "hosts_openscap".

 Now, run this command to see the magic happen:
 $ ansible-playbook -K -i hosts_vscode ansible_vscode.yml

 Maybe you would like to set some ansible configurations for this environment.
 For instance, define a local folder to hold downloads roles.
-You can find an example of ansible.cfg file in "files" folder, named "sample_ansible.cfg".s
+You can find an example of ansible.cfg file in "files/Ansible_Samples" folder, named "ansible.cfg".

 License
 -------